drakkan/sftpgo/docs/full-configuration.md

     - `url`, string.
 Defines the URI to the KMS service.
 Default empty.
     - `master_key`, string.
 Defines the master encryption key as string.
 If not empty, it takes precedence over `master_key_path`.
 Default empty.
     - `master_key_path, string.
 Defines the absolute path to a file containing the master encryption key.
 Default empty.
+- **mfa**, multi-factor authentication settings
+  - `totp`, list of struct that define settings for time-based one time passwords (RFC 6238).
+Each struct has the following fields:
+    - `name`, string.
+Unique configuration name.
+This name should not be changed if there are users or admins using the configuration.
+The name is not exposed to the authentication apps.
+Default: `Default`.
+    - `issuer`, string.
+Name of the issuing Organization/Company.
+Default: `SFTPGo`.
+    - `algo`, string.
+Algorithm to use for HMAC.
+The supported algorithms are: `sha1`, `sha256`, `sha512`.
+Currently Google Authenticator app on iPhone seems to only support `sha1`, please check the compatibility with your target apps/device before setting a different algorithm.
+You can also define multiple configurations, for example one that uses `sha256` or `sha512` and another one that uses `sha1` and instruct your users to use the appropriate configuration for their devices/apps.
+The algorithm should not be changed if there are users or admins using the configuration.
+Default: `sha1`.
 - **plugins**, list of external plugins.
 Each plugin is configured using a struct with the following fields:
   - `type`, string.
 Defines the plugin type.
 Supported types: `notifier`, `kms`, `auth`.
   - `notifier_options`, struct.
 Defines the options for notifier plugins.